-This may lead to feelings of anxiousness, feelings of panic, and the feeling of detachment.
+This may lead to feelings of anxiousness, panic, detachment and many other symptoms.
 It does not matter what the symptoms are, it is your body saying “I can take no more”.
 This is where the word breakdown comes in because that is really all it is.
 Just like a car will break down if you run it beyond its capabilities or don’t look after it, then so will your mind and body.

 Understanding the cycle of anxiety

 Well, I think you can now see the cycle we get into and why these symptoms persist.
 This is exactly what I did for all those years while I suffered.
 In fact, I was worrying because I had been ill so long and my days were filled with fighting and worry.
 Looking back, it seems crazy that I did not recognise the cycle I was in or how I thought I could feel better through worrying and fighting.

 Through my understanding of anxiety and the knowledge I gained, I was able to reverse this habit of fighting and worrying and give up this constant battle I had with myself.
 I understood that what my mind and body needed was a break, but in my desperation to escape I was creating more of the problem I was trying to be free of.

 One day I just accepted that, OK, this is me now.
 I actually understand why I feel like this.
 I have created my own suffering and kept myself in this cycle, there is no outside force doing this to me; there is nothing to defeat or fix.
 I just need to give my mind and body a rest.